benhmoore/Argon/README.md

 ___

+##The Idea

+Cenny.js works on the bases of users.
+A user is a special "location" where protected data can be stored.
+These users can then be stored in groups, think of a group as a folder containing a list of users.
+A user holds a main JS ```Object``` in which properties can be added and removed, *all data stored in a user is contained within this main ```Object```.*

+Domain (root) --> Group --> User --> JSON data

 ##Setup

 First, you'll need to add **cenny.php** (inside the ```server``` directory) to your server, this is what **cenny.js** (```client``` directory) will communicate with.